 On this island you can try your hand at spearfishing and learn the incredible meanings behind traditional Maori tattoos.
 You will also find dance performances of the traditional ‘Ori Tahiti’, and there are places where you can take lessons with locals.

-Tahiti is awash with museums which include the Museum of Tahiti and Her Islands, which focuses on the island’s Polynesian history.
+Tahiti is awash with museums, including the Museum of Tahiti and Her Islands which focuses on the island’s Polynesian history.

 The James Norman Hall House – the house of the island’s most famous author who co-wrote Mutiny on the Bounty – has a 1920’s garden tea-room and library that’s worth visiting too.